Team

 Jobs

-The ERC project AIMODELS invites expressions of interest for six postdoctoral fellowships (1-3 years) in the history, philosophy, and critical studies of artificial intelligence, including natural and cognitive science epistemology, philosophy of language, psychoanalysis, semiotics, literary studies, psychology of learning, and critical pedagogy.
+The ERC project AIMODELS invites expressions of interest for four postdoctoral fellowships (2-3 years) in the history, philosophy, and critical studies of artificial intelligence, including natural and cognitive science epistemology, philosophy of language, psychoanalysis, semiotics, literary studies, psychology of learning, and critical pedagogy.
 One fellowship supports research in the historical epistemology of the intellectual world of early AI, connectionism, and psychometrics.
-Letters of interest (a cover letter, CV, and a short project description) should be submitted to Prof. Matteo Pasquinelli at matteo.pasquinelli@unive.it at the earliest convenience (call open)
+Letters of interest (a cover letter, CV, and a short project description) should be submitted to Prof. Matteo Pasquinelli at matteo.pasquinelli@unive.it at the earliest convenience (call open).

-Three PhD fellowships are available in history, philosophy, and critical studies of artificial intelligence (AI) in the historical context of the definitions of intelligence and mental disability.
+- 3 PhD fellowships are available in history, philosophy, and critical studies of artificial intelligence (AI) in the historical context of the definitions of intelligence and mental disability.
 Two fellowships are open to proposals in the fields of natural and cognitive science epistemology, contemporary philosophy and psychoanalysis, philosophy of language, semiotics, literary studies, translation studies, psychology of learning, and critical pedagogy.
 One fellowship supports a research of historical epistemology on the intellectual world of early AI, connectionism, and psychometrics.
-Call for application (deadline: 23 May 2024, call closed)

 People